Architecture model

 Domain

 At the center is the Domain Model which encapsulates your business logic.
 The domain should be mostly pure Java: that is not Akka components.
-In Akka projects and samples, this will often be a package called domain
+In Akka projects and samples, this should be a package called domain

 .